PouyaSamanipour/Robotic/README.md

 # Robotic
 you just need to clone all these codes and add them to the path.

-Firts, you need to run the in the command terminal.
+Firts, you need to run the following in the command terminal.

 `include("Main_New.jl")`